5monkeys/djedi-cms/djedi-react/README.md

 If a node was already in the cache, the `loading` state is skipped, going straight to `success`.

 The function receives the current state and decides what to render.
-Here's the default implementation:
+Here’s the default implementation:

 ```js